czhangy/UCLA-CS-Electives/CS/CS-161/notes.md

     - Sometimes called greedy local search because it grabs a good neighbor state without thinking ahead about where to go next

-      - Often makes rapid progress towards a solution because its usually easy to improve a bad state
+      - Often makes rapid progress towards a solution because it's usually easy to improve a bad state

     - Often gets stuck due to the following reasons: